 If you have a painted (solid color stain is the same as paint) deck you have learned the hard way that paint does not hold up on horizontal surfaces.

 Due to the nature of wood, paint simply can’t adhere to horizontal surfaces over the long run.
 It is common for the sun exposed side of a board to be 50 degrees hotter than the bottom side.
 This causes the warm side of the wood to contract while the bottom cool side stays swelled.
-This constant swelling and shrinking, churning and twisting make it impossible for paint to adhere to the surface of the wood; the result is peeling paint.
+This constant swelling and shrinking, churning and twisting make it impossible for paint to adhere to the horizontal surface of the wood; the result is peeling paint.

 Roof to Deck Restoration can restore your painted deck to where you will enjoy your deck again with family and friends.
 Unfortunately, we can not strip your wood using a stripping agent and a power washer.
 We need to remove the current coating from you wood so we can stain it with a beautiful and maintainable oil based stain.
 To do that, we need to remove the coating mechanically.
 Due to the labor and equipment involved, removing a coating mechanically is triple the price of removing it chemically.
 Here are your available options.